The Top 20 Restaurants in Cape Town

 103 Bree Street, Cape Town City Centre

-Fine dining with chef Peter Templehoff at the Cellars-Hohenort hotel.
-The emphasis is on interesting local ingredients.
+Fine dining at the Cellars-Hohenort Hotel with an emphasis on fresh hyper-local ingredients and creative plating.
 Dishes are exquisitely presented while the exceptional wine list focuses on the Constantia Valley.
 The restaurant is an airy space with garden views during the day and a more sleek and sophisticated formal dining experience by night.

 Cellars-Hohenort Hotel, Constantia